 Almost all amateur linear power amplifiers exhibit some degree of gain compression from half-power to their full rated PEP output.
 For proper AM ATV operation, the amplifier can be driven to PEP output power of no more than its 1 dB gain compression level.
-If more power is needed, the analog AM ATV exciter/modulator can use a sync stretcher to maintain the proper transmitted video-to-sync ratio to compensate for higher outputs (see Fig 8).
+If more power is needed, the analog AM ATV exciter/modulator can use a sync stretcher to maintain the proper transmitted video-to-sync ratio to compensate for higher outputs (see Fig 13).

-To adjust a station with an ATV amplifier. disconnect both video and sound subcarrier and set the ATV transmitter's pedestal control for maximum power output.
+To adjust a station with an ATV amplifier, disconnect the video source and set the pedestal control in the ATV transmitter's modulator for maximum power output.
 Then set the transmitter's RF power control to drive the amplifier to 90% of rated PEP output (this is the peak sync level).
 The 90% level is necessary to give some headroom for the 4.5 MHz sound subcarrier that is mixed and added with the video waveform.
-Once this peak sync level is set, use the blanking pedestal control to set amplifier output to 60% of this level.
+Once this peak sync level is set, use the blanking pedestal control to reduce amplifier output to 60% of this level.
 For example, a 100-W amplifier would first be set for 90 W with the RF power control and then 54 W with the pedestal control.
-Then the sound subcarrier can be turned back on and the video plugged in and video gain adjusted for best picture.
+Then the video can be plugged back in and the video gain adjusted for best picture.

-If you could measure RF output with a peak-reading power meter made for video, the power would be between 90 and 100 W PEP.
-A dc oscilloscope connected to an RF diode detector in the antenna line shows that the sync and blanking pedestal power levels remain constant at their set levels regardless of video gain setting or average picture contrast.
+If you could measure RF output with a peak-reading power meter made for video. the power would be between 90 and 100 W PEP.
+A dc-coupled oscilloscope connected to an RF diode detector in the antenna line shows that the sync and blanking pedestal power levels remain constant at their set levels regardless of video gain setting or average picture contrast.
 On an averaging power meter, however, it is normal with video to read about half the amplifier's rated power.
 The power reading will actually decrease with increasing video gain or with a change to a predominantly white picture.
 An averaging RF power meter cannot give an accurate measurement for an AM video signal given so many variables.
 If the amplifier drive level is properly set up according to the procedure outlined above, the actual sync tip PEP will remain constant.